 I dislike using the term “weight loss” because it is not fully accurate and it can be misleading.
-What we are really talking about is fat loss, not water loss, muscle loss or loss of food in our stomach, just burning body fat to lower our body fat percentage.
+What we are really talking about is Fat Loss, not water loss or muscle loss, just burning body fat to lower our body fat percentage.

 Forget about the idea of fast weight loss, the idea in itself is flawed.
 Fast weight loss techniques are always unhealthy, such as starvation or fasting which can damage our organs and lead to muscle loss.
 Starving yourself can reduce the body’s ability to burn off fat, which is exactly the opposite of what the person is trying to achieve.

 I say the best way, not the fastest way.
 The best way is the healthy way, and the only really good and effective way.